Nacuqu hits 100, Fiji beats England

 Nacuqu scored his second in the second spell and his 100th in the Series.

-England hit back with a try before Rasaku sealed the deal for Fiji when he sliced through the defence to score.
+England hit back with a try before Rasaku sealed the deal for Fiji when he sliced through the defense to score.

 Even though England had the last say in the match with their second try, Fiji already had the game wrapped up.